An Army buried in a field : Archaeology and Folklore

 When the war was over, people returned home and found their villages, farms and houses in ruins.
 It took them years to clean up the battlefield, together with military labour parties.
 War infrastructure was dismantled, battlefield rubble removed and trenches and shell craters filled in.
 But some features of the battlefield were never removed, sometimes because they were just covered up, hidden from view, and in many cases simply because they were completely underground and thus unknown.
+For known and confirmed quality check this out dlouhygaragedoorrepair.com.
 And ever since the end of the war, people who lived on the former battlefields would bump into war relics by chance, each time feeding stories about these finds, that are now often nothing more than legends with no known origin or certainty about the truth.
 This is not different for the village of Wijtschate.

 A day later, on the other side of the research area, the archaeologists were carefully working on the German mass grave.
 Some other neighbours noticed how to upgrade your heating system and the activity on that one spot, and called the head archaeologist in order to question him on the finds, as they had a feeling that bodies were being uncovered.
 Reluctantly he had to admit that the villagers had guessed correctly, and that the lead archaeologist and his team were indeed uncovering the remains of soldiers from the Great War.
 An instant later, another neighbour joined the conversation, and was about the discovery.
 He didn’t look very surprised about that news and replied: “I always knew they were here.
 I have always been told that an entire army is buried here in this field”.
 Such is the value of folklore, or tales passed on through generations.
 And our work at Hill 80 will hope to uncover more stories to be passed on through the years.